Where to Recycle in El Paso County

 The El Paso County Black Forest Slash and Mulch Program

 The El Paso County Black Forest Slash and Mulch Program is a wildfire mitigation and defensible space effort sponsored by El Paso County and staffed entirely by Slash and Mulch Committee (SAMCOM) volunteers.
-The program is free to El Paso and Teller County citizens; however, a donation of non-perishable food items for the Care & Share food bank is appreciated.
-Please clink the link below for 2013 information, schedule and map.

 As part of a strategy to increase waste diversion and recycling in the Pikes Peak region, El Paso County received a Recycling Resources Economic Opportunity grant from the State of Colorado, and following a competitive bid process, contracted with Skumatz Economic Research Associates Inc. (SERA) to conduct an analysis of recycling efforts in the area.
 The project had three goals: